Revision Date: 26 September 2014

 Section IV.
 Preservation of Archival University Records

 Archival records have been appraised for archival value that warrants their preservation past their required retention period.
-Official UT Arlington records that are identified as archival are transferred to the University's library for appropriate cataloging and preservation by Special Collections, The University of Texas at Arlington Library after they have met their retention requirements.
+Official UT Arlington records that are identified as archival are transferred for appropriate cataloging and preservation by Special Collections, The University of Texas at Arlington Library after they have met their retention requirements.

 Identification of Archival University Records